 with the better-absorbed iron in breastmilk, are usually enough

 to keep baby’s hemoglobin levels within the normal range

-well into the second six months.
+the first six months.

 Which babies are more at risk for iron-deficiency anemia?